saucelabs/sauce-docs/docs/test-results/viewing-test-results.md

 You have two options for creating structured searches.

-#### Building Structured Searches from Filters
+#### Building Structured Searches From Filters

 With this option, you select filters and filter criteria as you would for basic filtering.
 Each time you make a selection, it will be added to the Search field to build the query.
-Using this option, there is an implied AND between the filters you select and an implied OR between the values within a specific filter.
+Using this option, there is an implied AND between the filters you select and an implied OR between the values in a specific filter.

 #### Writing Structured Searches